Exterior complex scaling enables physics-informed neural networks for quantum scattering: Results

-The auto-adaptive anchor mechanism plays a crucial role in achieving consistent accuracy across partial waves.
-Figure~\ref{fig:auto_anchor} shows how the anchor scale decreases with angular momentum due to centrifugal suppression of the source term $V_N F_\ell$.
-The scale drops by over three orders of magnitude from $\ell = 0$ to $\ell = 6$, after which the minimum floor of 0.1 is applied.
-This automatic adaptation ensures that the anchor contribution remains comparable to the residual loss across all partial waves, eliminating the need for manual tuning.
+The auto-adaptive anchor mechanism plays a role in achieving consistent accuracy across partial waves.
+Figure~\ref{fig:auto_anchor} shows the anchor scale $s_a$ for each partial wave of the n+\nuc{40}{Ca} system: it drops by over three orders of magnitude from $\ell = 0$ to $\ell \approx 6$ due to centrifugal suppression of the source term $V_N F_\ell$, and reaches the threshold $s_a^* = 0.1$ near $\ell = 7$.
+The auto-adaptive logic of Sec.~\ref{sec:method} therefore retains the static auto-anchor for $\ell \leq 6$ and engages the warm-down for $\ell \geq 7$; the sensitivity scan reported in Sec.~\ref{sec:method} confirms that the converged S-matrix is robust to this gating decision.